 On the other hand, sometimes the dispute comes back repeating the same bad information and including more bad information of a different nature.
 The credit bureaus will often take this additional bad information and include it in your personal credit report, which only adds insult to injury.

 Ideally, the three credit bureaus would thoroughly investigate consumer disputes.
 However, in reality, they can’t be bothered and can’t easily be held accountable.

-Beyond using computer programs that often repeat negative information, their most common method of investigating is to claim items are valid without investigating anything.
+In addition to using computer programs that repeat negative information, the credit bureaus regularly claim that items are valid without investigating.

 Case by case, there’s no good way to confirm or deny what they claim to be doing.
-So, unfortunately, if persistence doesn’t fix the problem, the only solution is often filing a lawsuit against them.
+So, unfortunately, if persistence doesn’t resolve the problem, the only solution is filing a lawsuit against them.